Scorpions-Robotics/cascade-2022/README.md

 # Scorpions Robotics 7672

-## Cascade Classifiers for FRC Rapid React Season
+## Cascade Classifiers and Dataset of Images for the FRC Rapid React Season

 This repository contains the Cascade Classifiers and a huge dataset of images for the FRC Rapid React Season.
 We used the 1:3 ratio of pos:neg images to train our classifiers.
 Feel free to open an issue if you have any questions or suggestions.
 Have fun!